 - Bring allergy medication with you just in case.

-Suggested post: 5 tips for travellers with food allergies
+5 tips for travellers with food allergies

-Linda is an Amazon author, writer and travel blogger.
+Linda is a best selling author, travel blogger and travel coach.
 Her website The Smart Travelista offers travel resources and tips via her blog, books, videos and more.